Crane (machine): Hammerhead

 The "hammerhead", or giant cantilever, crane is a fixed-jib crane consisting of a steel-braced tower on which revolves a large, horizontal, double cantilever; the forward part of this cantilever or jib carries the lifting trolley, the jib is extended backwards in order to form a support for the machinery and counterbalancing weight.
 In addition to the motions of lifting and revolving, there is provided a so-called "racking" motion, by which the lifting trolley, with the load suspended, can be moved in and out along the jib without altering the level of the load.
 Such horizontal movement of the load is a marked feature of later crane design.
-These cranes are generally constructed in large sizes and can weigh up to 350 tons.
+These cranes are generally constructed in large sizes and can lift up to 350 tons.

 The design of Hammerkran evolved first in Germany around the turn of the 19th century and was adopted and developed for use in British shipyards to support the battleship construction program from 1904 to 1914.
 The ability of the hammerhead crane to lift heavy weights was useful for installing large pieces of battleships such as armour plate and gun barrels.
 Giant cantilever cranes were also installed in naval shipyards in Japan and in the United States.
 The British government also installed a giant cantilever crane at the Singapore Naval Base (1938) and later a copy of the crane was installed at Garden Island Naval Dockyard in Sydney (1951).
 These cranes provided repair support for the battle fleet operating far from Great Britain.

 In the British Empire, the engineering firm Sir William Arrol & Co. was the principal manufacturer of giant cantilever cranes; the company built a total of fourteen.
 Among the sixty built in the world, few remain; seven in England and Scotland of about fifteen worldwide.

 The Titan Clydebank is one of the four Scottish cranes on the River Clyde and preserved as a tourist attraction.

 Level luffing

 Normally a crane with a hinged jib will tend to have its hook also move up and down as the jib moves (or luffs).
-A level luffing crane is a crane of this common design, but with an extra mechanism to keep the hook at the same level when luffing.
+A level luffing crane is a crane of this common design, but with an extra mechanism to keep the hook at the same level when the jib is pivoted in or out.